KillingSpark/rustysd/Readme.md

 * The rest of the sd_notify API (with storing filedescriptors and such)

 Requiring small changes / additions transparent to the other modules:
-* prune sockets that are only pulled in  because they are referenced by sockets.target
 * Change user to drop privileges
 * Patching unit definitions with dropin files
 * Socket options like MaxConnections=/KeepAlive=
-* Killing services properly.
-SigTerm/Kill/Hup/ executing the stop commands ..... (currently there is just a sigkill sent to the whole processgroup)
-* Recursively deactivating units
+* Killing services with a configurable signal.
+Currently its always SIGKILL after the ExecStop commands have been run
 * More socket types
     1. Netlink is missing for example
     1. Abstract namespace for unix sockets (but thats linux specific anyways and rust stdlib doesnt support it.....)